 It is also the birthplace of two iconic Hanoi dishes: Pho Cuon (beef, lettuce and herbs rolled in a rice noodle sheet and sauce) and Pho Chien Phong (puffy deep-fried rice noodles served with beef, lettuce, herbs and gravy).

-Most restaurants on Truc Bach Island (located on the east side of the small lake), have both items on their menu – but we recommend eating at Pho Cuon Huong Mai.
+Most restaurants on Truc Bach Island (on the east side of the small lake), have both items on their menu – but we recommend eating at Pho Cuon Huong Mai.

 Cua Bac Church (Roman Catholic Church of Martyrs)